-When you're promised a "rate lock" from your lender, it means that you are guaranteed to get a specific interest rate over a certain number of days for your application process.
-This saves you from getting through your whole application process and discovering at the end that the interest rate has risen higher.
+When you are offered a "rate lock" from your lender, it means that you are guaranteed to get a set interest rate over a certain number of days while you work on the application process.
+This means your interest rate cannot grow during the application process.

-Rate lock periods can be various lengths of time, between 15 to 60 days, with the longer spans generally costing more.
-You can get a longer period for your lock, but in choosing this option, will likely have a higher interest rate than you would have with a shorter rate lock span of time
+Rate lock periods can vary in length, between fifteen to sixty days, with the longer period generally costing more.
+You can get a longer period for your lock, but in doing so, will most likely have a higher rate than you would with a shorter rate lock period

 More Ways to Get a Great Interest Rate